minimaxir/simpleaichat/README.md

 - More fun/feature-filled CLI chat app based on Textual
 - Simple example of using simpleaichat in a webapp
 - Simple of example of using simpleaichat in a stateless manner (e.g. AWS Lambda functions)
-- Ability to modify the base tool workflow

 ## Maintainer/Creator